deepjavalibrary/djl-demo/apache-spark/spark3.0/audio/README.md

-# DJL Spark Text Example
+# DJL Spark Audio Example

 ## Introduction
-This folder contains 5 demo applications built with Spark 3.0 and DJL to run text related tasks.
+This folder contains 2 demo applications built with Spark 3.0 and DJL to run audio related tasks.

-- QuestionAnsweringExample: Example to run question answering on Spark.
-- TextClassificationExample: Example to run text classification on Spark.
-- TextEmbeddingExample: Example to run text embedding on Spark.
+- SpeechRecognitionExample: Ready to run for speech recognition using Wav2Vec2 model
-- TextEncodingExample: Example to run text encoding / decoding on Spark.
-- TextTokenizationExample: Example to run text tokenization on Spark.
+- WhisperSpeechRecognitionExample: Ready to run for speech recognition using Whisper model

 ## Setup